 Could keep a chancel cool –

-And yet, it tasted, like them all, This state of mind has an unusual association with the sense of taste.
-There is none-the-less a ‘taste’, a sense, of all these.
+And yet, it tasted, like them all, This ‘it’, this state of mind has an unusual association with the sense of taste.
+We might say the synaesthesia is used to further the feeling of disorientation.

 The Figures I have seen Now the poet describes the visual experience of an unnerving picture